Amarthgul/InteractiveInspector/README.md

 ## Dev Log

+* May 30th

+  Fixed the issue where momentum will lead the camera to rotate fanatically around the vertical axis.

+  Added portrait mode suport.

 * May 23rd

   UIs have been reworked to be adaptive, which tries to detect the resoultion of the current screen and move to the